 We also discussed the options for a resume mechanism and concluded that the simplest option may be the best:

-Proposal 4: Both “suspend” and “resume” are defined as explicit cause values (i.e. one cause value for each) for the WLAN status report.
+Proposal 4: Both “suspend” and “resume” are defined as explicit cause values (i.e. one cause value for each) ‘for the WLAN status report.